kohlschutter/junixsocket/src/site/markdown/compatibility.md

 `-SNAPSHOT` builds are not considered releases, but merely previews of a future release.

-The native JNI library is expected to remain binary compatible for at least the current minor version.

-### junixsocket 2.1
+### junixsocket 2.2

-junixsocket 2.1 is compatible with Java 8 and newer (tested up to Java 11).
+junixsocket 2.2 is compatible with Java 8 and newer (tested up to Java 12).

-It has been tested with Oracle's Java 8 JDK and OpenJDK for newer versions.
+It has been tested with Oracle's Java 8 JDK, and OpenJDK for newer versions.

 ## Supported Architectures